mikegagnon/robodojo/doc/doc/main.md

 ~brackets
 ## Note on brackets

-I forgot about setting up bytes until Round 2.
+I forgot about setting up byes until Round 2.
 In contrast to typical tournament brackets, I added the byes in Round 2 and 3.
-It doesn't really matter though.
+For our purposes, It doesn't really matter.

 ~results-table
 ## Reading the results